 To provide guidance to jurors required to determine whether the plaintiff’s reliance was justifiable, the judge may consider adding the following to this instruction:

-In deciding whether the plaintiff [name] justifiably relied on the defendant [name]’s alleged misrepresentation[s] or omission[s,] you may consider evidence of:
+In deciding whether a plaintiff justifiably relied on the defendant’s alleged misrepresentation[s] or omission[s,] you may consider evidence of:

-whether the plaintiff [name] was sophisticated and experienced in financial and securities matters;
+whether the plaintiff was sophisticated and experienced in financial and securities matters;

-whether the plaintiff [name] and the defendant [name] had a long-standing business or personal relationship, or a relationship in which the defendant [name] owed a duty to the plaintiff [name] to not interfere with or adversely affect the plaintiff [name]’s interests;
+whether the plaintiff and the defendant had a long-standing business or personal relationship, or a relationship in which the defendant owed a duty to the plaintiff to not interfere with or adversely affect the plaintiff’s interests;

-whether the plaintiff [name] ignored or refused to investigate the circumstances surrounding the transaction;
+whether the plaintiff ignored or refused to investigate the circumstances surrounding the transaction;

-(4) whether the plaintiff [name] disregarded risks so obvious that they should have been known or risks so great as to make it highly probable that harm would follow;
+(4) whether the plaintiff disregarded risks so obvious that they should have been known or risks so great as to make it highly probable that harm would follow;

-(5) whether the defendant [name] concealed the fraud;
+(5) whether the defendant concealed the fraud;

-(6) whether the plaintiff [name] had access to the relevant material information;
+(6) whether the plaintiff had access to the relevant material information;

 (7) whether the misrepresentation was general or specific;

-(8) whether the plaintiff [name] initiated or sought to expedite the transaction;
+(8) whether the plaintiff initiated or sought to expedite the transaction;

-(9) whether the defendant [name] prepared or provided to the plaintiff [name] materials that contained adequate warnings about the risks associated with the investment or adequate disclaimers describing limitations on the scope of the defendant [name]’s representations or the defendant [name]’s involvement; and
+(9) whether the defendant prepared or provided to the plaintiff materials that contained adequate warnings about the risks associated with the investment or adequate disclaimers describing limitations on the scope of the defendant’s representations or the defendant’s involvement; and

-(10) any other evidence you find helpful in deciding whether the plaintiff [name] justifiably relied on the defendant [name]’s misrepresentation[s] or omission[s].
+(10) any other evidence you find helpful in deciding whether the plaintiff justifiably relied on the defendant’s misrepresentation[s] or omission[s].

 For out-of-circuit cases listing these factors, see, e.g., Brown v.
 E.F.
 Hutton Grp., Inc., 991 F.2d 1020, 1032 (2d Cir.
 1993); Davidson v.
 Wilson, 973 F.2d 1391, 1400 (8th Cir.
 1992); Myers v.
 Finkle, 950 F.2d 165, 167 (4th Cir.
 1991); Jackvony v.
-RIHT Financial Corp., 873 F.2d 411, 416 (1st Cir.
+RIHT Fin.
+Corp., 873 F.2d 411, 416 (1st Cir.
 1989); Bruschi v.
 Brown, 876 F.2d 1526, 1529 (11th Cir.
 1989); Zobrist v.
 Coal-X, Inc., 708 F.2d 1511, 1518-19 (10th Cir.
 1983).

 To establish that a defendant adequately warned the plaintiff of the attendant risks in a transaction, the defendant’s disclosures must have been precise and relate directly to what the plaintiff alleges was misleading.
 See In re Worlds of Wonder Sec.
 Litig., 35 F.3d 1407, 1414-15 (9th Cir.
 1994).